GODZ-k/python-Queue-programme/README.md

   ## What did we use in this project?
   - If else statement.
   - While loop
-  - List functions and methods # python-Queue-programme
+  - List functions and methods.
+  - python-Queue-programme